TricksterOrg/trickster/docs/api/model.md

 ## Route
 Route is the base of Trickster.
-Each rRoute specify what kind of requests it should match and Responses it should return when it's matched.
+Each Route specifies what kind of requests it should match and Responses it should return when it's matched.

 ### `path`